 While discussing the possible implications of this study, one idea posed was: “Educators engaged in foreign language instruction might effectively focus their initial efforts on the most probable sentence constructions.”

 Which sounds pretty good… initially.
 But, being a hyper sentence predictor myself, I started thinking about all the times I’ve been wrong.
 Sometimes I’m right, but sometimes… I fail.
 Completely.
-All of which made me compare the idea of trying to teach ESL students English by teaching them how to predict word choice and phrasing to a line from a Jim Gaffigan bit:
+All of which made me compare the idea of teaching ESL students English by teaching them how to predict word choice and phrasing to a line from a Jim Gaffigan bit:

-Not that teaching the words and phrases that are most frequently used in the English language is a bad idea.
+Not that teaching common sight words is a bad idea.
 It’s not.
 But there’s got to be a lot more.
 Because of all the things I’ve learned in my life, it’s that predictions are often wrong.
 Yes, it’s possible to “remarkably and accurately predict things,” but it’s also very possible to be absolutely wrong.
-Let’s not teach ESL students how to read and speak English using an approach that we hope will help them predict the language faster.
+When teaching ESL students, let’s not teach them how to read and speak English using an approach that we hope will help them predict the language faster.
 Let’s teach them in a way that will help them know the language faster.

 In a recent webinar for Reading Horizons, former TESOL President, Dr. Neil J. Anderson, quoted a research study highlighting the importance of teaching ESL students decoding strategies on top of higher-level skills like prediction: